 Delusions, hallucinations, and psychosis (when taken in high doses)

-The long-term effects of marijuana usage on the brain effectively results in the short-term effects lasting longer, and eventually becoming permanent.
-For those who start smoking in their teens, marijuana may inhibit full development, and may result in a decline in IQ of an average of 8 points, according to a study by Duke University.
+The long-term effects of marijuana usage on the brain effectively result in the short-term effects lasting longer, and eventually becoming permanent.
+For those who start smoking in their teens, marijuana may inhibit full development, and may result in a decline in IQ of an average of eight points, according to a study by Duke University.

 Like any form of smoking, inhaling marijuana irritates the lungs.
 Extensive smoking can cause coughing and lung infections, culminating in a higher rate of lung cancer.

 Nausea & Vomiting

 Although less serious than breathing problems or heart attacks, nausea and vomiting is one of the most visceral reactions to long-term marijuana usage.
 In some cases, this can require medical attention, and is certainly something that can be deleterious when driving.

 Naturally, because of the impact of marijuana on the brain, driving functions are also inhibited by marijuana usage.
 Although studies into this are relatively limited, particularly when it comes to longitudinal studies, legislation has been based on the following assumptions,